 Tensioning Belts

 - Smartphone app- Gate’s free iPhone and Android app measures your bike’s belt tension with your phone’s microphone.
-All you have to do is tell enter the size of your front and rear sprocket as well as your belt then hold your phone next to the belt and give it a few of plucks.
+All you have to do is enter the size of your front and rear sprocket as well as your belt then hold your phone next to the belt and give it a few plucks.
 As the belt vibrates, it will send out sound waves.
 Your phone measures the frequency of the waves to determine the tension of your belt.
 You can use this information to tighten or loosen your belt until it’s at the ideal tension.
-You can get the Android app here and the iPhone app here.

 Exactly how you tension your belt depends on the type of belt tensioner that your bike uses.
 Usually, all you’ll need is an Allen key and a wrench.
 Eccentric bottom brackets sometimes require some kind of spanner to turn them.
 The sizes depend on your setup.